Are you passionate about improving your community? Do you want to go to work every day knowing you’re making a difference?

 - Inventories, existing conditions analysis, assessments, data analysis, and geographic information systems (GIS) work

-- Developing pilot programas
+- Developing pilot programs

 - Creating ordinances and policy solutions